ryanfitzer/comment-serializer/README.md

 ]
 ```

-For example: With the following example content containing a comment block:
+For example: with the following example content containing a comment block:

 ```js
 /**